RickCarlino/nerves-system-dev-env/README.md

 sudo docker run --rm -i -t ubuntu:18.04 bash
 ```

 Since there are no volumes attached, **your progress will not be saved**.
-The Docker documentation explains this well.
+An explanation on how to attach a volume to a container can be found in the Docker documentation.

 # Install Nerves OS-Level Dependencies